Radio 1 Madonna controversy

 The Radio 1 Madonna controversy was a series of events that occurred as a result of BBC Radio 1's decision not to playlist American singer Madonna's single "Living for Love" in February 2015.
 Despite receiving moderate airplay from commercial radio in the United Kingdom, the single was not added to Radio 1's playlist, leading to accusations of ageism.
 The controversy stemmed from an article in the Daily Mail, which quoted an unnamed Radio 1 insider describing Madonna as "old" and "irrelevant".
 In response, the singer's fans posted numerous requests for the song on Radio 1's social media accounts, and several artists criticized Radio 1's music policy, prompting the station to release a statement defending their decision not to play the track.

 The controversy received significant media coverage in the UK and internationally, sparking a wider discussion about ageism in the music industry.
 "Living for Love" was subsequently added to BBC Radio 2's C-list, before being promoted to the B-list.
 The station targets audiences aged 35 and higher.
 Commercially, the single peaked at number 26 on the UK Singles Chart for the week ending 28 February 2015.

+Across the following decade, Madonna would continue to have moderate chart success, including a top 10 song in 2023 with "Popular".
+In 2026, Madonna returned as a lead artist to Radio 1's A-list with "Bring Your Love".